ayeryn/nextjs-dashboard/notes.md

 4. Validate and prepare the data to be inserted into your database.
    1. [Zod](https://zod.dev/): a Typescript-first validation library that can simplify type validation)
 5. Insert the data and handle any errors.
+   1. `revalidatePath` to clear the cache and trigger a new request to the server.
+[Doc](https://nextjs.org/docs/app/api-reference/functions/revalidatePath)
 6. Revalidate the cache and redirect the user back to invoices page.